-The Board has considered an organizational position that will be finalized in the next few weeks, and conveyed to City Staff and government.
-The Task Force has recommended that the City be asked to make any changes during the Market's absence from the blocks from November to April.
+weeks, and conveyed to City Staff and government.
+The Task Force has recommended that November to April.
 Moving or closing the Market does not seem a viable option without endangering the survival of the members and the organization itself.
 Saturday Market staff will be meeting with key City employees during the next few weeks to determine more specifically the plans for moving forward on the Park Blocks.
 This will be a long-range project over the next few years.

 While the future of the LCFM is connected to the future of Saturday Market, it is important to separate the different organizational needs and not lose aspects of our membership organization that must be retained during any transitional times.
 Saturday Market supports the farmers' site improvement plans, but must make its own plans for any changes.
 Keeping open and productive communications channels with the city staff is paramount and the Task Force stands by to assist with any research needed to support Market positions.

 Members with an interest in the work of the Task Force should sign up by email with the convener, Diane McWhorter, at dmcwho@efn.org.
 Be a part of planning for the future of the home of the Saturday Market.